yoshidonoshi/stork-editor/README.md

 [Build Status]: https://github.com/yoshidonoshi/stork-editor/actions/workflows/rust.yml/badge.svg
 [actions]: https://github.com/LagoLunatic/ooe/actions/workflows/build.yml

-Stork is a ROM hacking tool for Yoshi's Island DS.
-YIDS has an immensely powerful engine, while having the same charming graphics and platforming as the original, and a level editor was begging to be made for it.
-I had created one previously, but it was written in C++ and Qt, and was developed before I fully understood the file structure of YIDS.
-Rust provides a dramatically more stable framework, and is somehow faster as well.
+> Stork is a ROM hacking tool for Yoshi's Island DS.
+YIDS has an immensely powerful engine, while having the same charming graphics and platforming as the original game.
+It can be used for both minor modifications to the base game, to completely new ROM hack campaigns.

-The game version used is **USA 1.0**, please rip legally.
-Support for other versions is in progress
+The game version used for development is **USA 1.0** (aka r0), please rip legally.
+Support for other versions is in progress.

 ## Features